Field days in 'meanwhile spaces'

 A field day for primary children designed by the Mauri ora and Urban Wellbeing research team: An AUT Sustainability Studio co-design, holistic wellbeing, project with local communities, the Southern Initiative, Healthy Families, Panuku, Auckland Teaching Gardens, and AUT sustainability students at the Papatoetoe Food Hub ‘meanwhile space’.
 Diagram: Angelica Wong, Dione Tay, Ken Tong, Poppy Schubert, and Tegan Jade Martin.

-From 1 March to 31 May 2019, the Building Better Mauriora and Urban Wellbeing research team have run a range of projects aligned with the Papatoetoe Food Hub principles of manaakitanga (hospitality, kindness) and whanaungatanga (making of relationships, connection).
+From 1 March to 31 May 2019, the Building Better Mauriora and Urban Wellbeing team led a South Auckland-based wellbeing-focused co-design project with AUT sustainability students, local communities, The Southern Initiative, Healthy Families, Panuku, and the Auckland Teaching Gardens at the Papatoetoe Food Hub ‘meanwhile space’.
+The project was aligned with the Papatoetoe Food Hub principles of manaakitanga (hospitality, kindness) and whanaungatanga (making of relationships, connection).
 They employed a range of tactics to improve local mauri - the integrated wellbeing of people and place - through innovative engagement with under-utilised ‘meanwhile spaces'.

-Some projects explored concepts for urban food or gardening initiatives working with local schools, child-care centres, and communities, while others aimed to build local social capacity or connection by designing space for local play groups, work experience, and other community platforms.
+Some activities within the project explored concepts for urban food or gardening initiatives working with local schools, child-care centres, and communities, while others aimed to build local social capacity or connection by designing space for local play groups, work experience, and other community platforms.

 AUT co-design project leader: Dr Amanda Yates